tewhatuora/centralRegion-integrationHub-ig/input/pagecontent/index.md

 The Integration Hub acts as an [Operational Data Store](https://en.wikipedia.org/wiki/Operational_data_store) holding snapshots of the supported FHIR resources that have been populated from [master data](https://en.wikipedia.org/wiki/Master_data) sources via the region's internal HL7 v2 messaging network.

-The Integration Hub currently only provides read-only access to the support FHIR Resources.
+The Integration Hub currently only provides read-only access to the supported FHIR Resources.

 ## Sections